 Bloomfield Hills, Michigan

-I often have to find different ways to explain what they need to feel in their bodies, allowing them to find their own images and to have fun while keeping control of their growing bodies!
+I often have to find different ways to explain what they need to feel in their bodies, allowing them to find their own images and have fun, while keeping control of their growing bodies.

-For me it is a very fun group to work with but it keeps me on my toes and forces me to think outside the box – a great way to stay creative
+For me it is a very fun group to work with, but it keeps me on my toes and forces me to think outside the box.
+Working with kids is a great way to stay creative!

 GYROTONIC® and GYROKINESIS® Master Trainer